B&M European Value Retail SA's Dividend Analysis

-B&M European Value Retail SA (BMRPF, Financial) recently announced a dividend of $0.2 per share, payable on 2024-02-09, with the ex-dividend date set for 2024-01-18.
+B&M European Value Retail SA (BMRRY, Financial) recently announced a dividend of $1.02 per share, payable on 2024-02-26, with the ex-dividend date set for 2024-01-19.
 As investors look forward to this upcoming payment, the spotlight also shines on the company's dividend history, yield, and growth rates.
 Using the data from GuruFocus, let's look into B&M European Value Retail SA's dividend performance and assess its sustainability.

 What Does B&M European Value Retail SA Do?